-3.7.11 HOW THE MUNICIPALITY IS RESPONDING TO COVID - 19 PANDEMIC partners (JHPIEGO, HST), uThukela district municipality, Sector Departments and all three Local Municipalities (Alfred Duma, Inkosi Langalibalele and Okhahlamba) to screen people for Covid-19.
+3.7.11 HOW THE MUNICIPALITY IS RESPONDING TO COVID - 19 PANDEMIC partners (JHPIEGO,HST), uThukela district municipality, Sector Departments and all three Local

 It is vital to mention that the pandemic is also affecting the Good Governance. uThukela and its family of municipalities are playing a crucial role in responding to the pandemic.
 The covid-19 community mass screening, testing & awareness programme was initiated.
-It is important to mention that the programmes will also be part of the 2020/2021 financial year.
+It is important to mention that the programmes will also be part of the 2021/2022 financial year.